 The VLOOKUP formula can be used for returning a value on the left of a search value.
 But you have to use it in the array form.
 Because using the VLOOKUP formula as an array formula comes with several disadvantages, please consider two different approaches if your search column is on the right-hand side of the return column.

-Structure of the VLOOKUP formula to the left.
+Structure of VLOOKUP to the left

 Like in the previous article—multi-condition lookups—the trick is to create a virtual table (an array) using the CHOOSE formula within the VLOOKUP formula.
 In this virtual table, you change the structure of the input data so that the search value is located on the left-hand side of the return value.